skupperproject/skupper/doc/tls/README.md

 database of trusted Certificate Authorities (CAs) that it will use to authenticate the server's certificate.
 The Link certificate has few specific requirements.
-It must be valid and signed by a CA the peer RouterAccess trusts, and it should have appropriate key usage attributes for client authentication.
+It must be valid and signed by a CA the peer RouterAccess trusts, and it must have appropriate key usage attributes for client authentication.

 ### RouterAccess TLS Credentials